-The development of micro-scale digestion on-farm units emerged after 2010.
+The development of micro-scale digestion on-farm plants emerged after 2010.
 Agriculture is truly well fit to be juxtaposed with anaerobic digestion for many reasons.
 It helps farmers:

 In France, this energy alternative is becoming very successful, particularly in Brittany, where a dozen projects are planned.
 For farmers, small-scale digestion is a good way to diversify their activity at a reasonable cost.